-This item can only be delivered in Cantoni's local delivery areas.
+This item can only be delivered in areas near a Cantoni store.

 The Bakkarat Low Side Table features an elegant contrast with the two sculptured crystal elements that rest on the metal base with mirror.
 The leg fragments are cut, beveled, and bonded with meticulous precision to become a kaleidoscope of refractions that is stunning from every angle.